zhongkaifu/RNNSharp/README.md

 This page introduces what is RNNSharp, how it works and how to use it.
 To get the demo package, you can access release page.

 ## Overview
 RNNSharp supports many different types of deep recurrent neural network (aka DeepRNN) structures.
-In terms of historical memory, it supports BPTT(BackPropagation Through Time) and LSTM(Long Short-Term Memory) structures.
-And in respect of output layer structure, RNNSharp supports softmax, negative sampling softmax and recurrent CRFs[1].
-In additional, RNNSharp also supports forward RNN and bi-directional RNN structures.

-For BPTT and LSTM, BPTT-RNN is usually called as "simple RNN", since the structure of its hidden layer node is very simple.
-It's not good at preserving long time historical memory.
-LSTM-RNN is more complex than BPTT-RNN, since its hidden layer node has inner-structure for very long time historical memory.
-In general, LSTM has better performance than BPTT on longer sequences.
+For network structure, it supports forward RNN and bi-directional RNN.
+Forward RNN considers histrocial information before current token, however, bi-directional RNN considers both histrocial information and information in future.

-For output layer, softmax output layer is the tranditional type which is widely used in online sequence labeling tasks, such as speech recognition, auto suggestion and so on.
-Negative sampling softmax output layer is especially used for the tasks with large output vocabulary, such as sequence generation tasks (sequence-to-sequence model).
-For recurrent CRF, based on softmax outputs and tags transition, RNNSharp computes CRF output for entire sequence.
-Compred with native RNN, RNN-CRF has better performance for many different types of sequence labeling tasks in offline, such as word segmentation, named entity recognition and so on.
-With the similar feature set, it has better performance than linear CRF.
+For hidden layer structure, it supports LSTM and Dropout.
+Compared to BPTT, LSTM is very good at keeping long term memory, since it has some gates to contorl information flow.
+Dropout is used to add noise during training in order to avoid overfitting.

-For bi-directional RNN, the output result combines the result of both forward RNN and backward RNN.
-It usually has better performance than single-directional RNN.
+In terms of output layer structure, simple, softmax,  sampled softmax and recurrent CRFs[1] are supported.
+Softmax is the tranditional type which is widely used in many kinds of tasks.
+Sampled softmax is especially used for the tasks with large output vocabulary, such as sequence generation tasks (sequence-to-sequence model).
+Simple type is usually used with recurrent CRF together.
+For recurrent CRF, based on simple outputs and tags transition, it computes CRF output for entire sequence.
+For sequence labeling tasks in offline, such as word segmentation, named entity recognition and so on, recurrent CRF has better performance than softmax, sampled softmax and linear CRF.

 Here is an example of deep bi-directional RNN-CRF network.
 It contains 3 hidden layers, 1 native RNN output layer and 1 CRF output layer.
 ![](https://github.com/zhongkaifu/RNNSharp/blob/master/RNNSharpOverview.jpg)